sciphergfx/json-fields/README.md

 ### Tailwind CSS

-When using `uiLibrary="tailwind"`, the components will apply Tailwind classes.
-Make sure you have Tailwind CSS configured in your project.
+When using `uiLibrary="tailwind"`, the components output Tailwind utility classes.
+This package does not bundle Tailwind.

+Requirements:
+- Tailwind CSS configured in your app (tailwind.config.js, PostCSS, etc.).

+Quick setup:
+1) Install and configure Tailwind per official docs.
+2) Ensure your content globs include your app code using `<Fields />` so classes are not purged.
+3) Use `uiLibrary="tailwind"` in `<Fields />`.

 ### Chakra UI